How to Promote Your Venue Efficiently

 There are two main types of agencies, ones with a yearly fee and ones which are commission-based.
 Agencies with a yearly fee usually charge a sign-up fee to cover the fee of creating a profile and provide a platform where your venue can be featured.
 More often then not these types of agencies then work as a database of venues, simply forwarding enquiries.
 They also tend to streamline particular venues that tend to generate more interest and push those that don’t further behind.

-On the other hand, commission-based venues usually have no sign up fee but earn money on bookings that they generate for your property.
+On the other hand, commission-based venues usually have no signup fee but earn money on bookings that they generate for your property.
 Therefore, these agencies put a great emphasis on marketing efforts and customer care.
 Commission-based agencies tend to have a more personal approach with the guests and venue owners in order to create extra value for both.

 Although listing with an agency requires a fair degree of consideration, signing up with an agency has a number of benefits.
 Agents answer the incoming enquiries with further information about your venue, forward you relevant enquiries, and recommend your venue to potential guests.
 Furthermore, they can create a lot of promotion by utilising their audience.
-This includes social media posts, feature your special offers, and broadcasting your venue through a widespread newsletter list and more.
+This includes social media posts, featuring your special offers, and broadcasting your venue through a widespread newsletter list and more.

 3. Start getting bookings

 We can all agree that the UK market has become quite saturated with venues and venue representatives.
-So much so, that it has become very difficult to get your venue’s name out there and gain the exposure you need without using third party resources.
-This does not, however, mean that you’ll lose a personal touch with your customers.
+So much so, that it has become very difficult to get your venue’s name out there and gain the exposure you need without using third-party resources.
+This does not, however, mean that you’ll lose that personal touch with your customers.
 Listing your venue with a smaller agency will ensure that all of the agents know your venue inside out and can provide the added value to your potential guests.
 Not to mention how much nicer it will be to discuss your venue with agents that you know personally.

 Although good venues always see returning guests, nowadays it has become quite difficult to get a venue booked year-round.
-Which is why affiliating your venue with valuable partners can be very profitable.
+This is why affiliating your venue with valuable partners can be very profitable.
 Not to mention how many wonderful moments your new guests will be able to have at your special property.